-Sales are reported net of estimated returns and allowances which are estimated based upon historical return information.
+Depending on the terms of the customer arrangement, product revenue is recognized either upon shipment of the product or when the customer receives the product.
+Product revenue is reported net of estimated returns and allowances, which are estimated based upon historical return information.
 Management also considers any other current information and trends in making estimates.
 If actual sales returns, allowances and discounts are greater than estimated by management, additional expense may be incurred.